vacp2p/rfc/content/docs/rfcs/10/README.md

 # Motivation and goals

 1. **Generalized messaging.**
-Many applications requires some form of messaging protocol to communicate between different subsystems or different nodes.
+Many applications require some form of messaging protocol to communicate between different subsystems or different nodes.
 This messaging can be human-to-human or machine-to-machine or a mix.

 2. **Peer-to-peer.**